easegress-io/easegress/README.md

 See [Easegress Roadmap](./doc/Roadmap.md) for details.

+## Slack

+Welcome to our [slack channel](https://openmegaease.slack.com/archives/C028Z6SUCU9) for products and details discussion.

 ## License

 Easegress is under the Apache 2.0 license.
 See the [LICENSE](./LICENSE) file for details.